I’m Victoria. I write picture books and chapter books for children aged zero to eight.

 My career as a correspondent and editor spans more than 25 years, including seven years in New York where I won two journalism awards.
 I spent 17 years as a correspondent for Reuters, the international news wire, where I reported on fun stuff like economics.
 My articles have been published in the world’s leading media including The New York Times, The Washington Post and The Guardian.
-Now I write a daily business column for Business Spectator.
+Most recently I wrote a daily business column for Business Spectator and The Australian.

 Follow me on Twitter @vthieberger.

 If you missed out on the launch, here’s a little taste… it was a very warm welcome into the world for Celia and Nonna!

 Keywords Victoria Lane Victoria Thieberger children’s author books grandmother story family change ageing sandwich generation kids picture book Ford Street Kayleen West Celia and Nonna Italian children’s writer dementia Alzheimer’s